Janusec/source.janusec.github.io/content/documentation/configuration.md

             "listen_http": ":9080",   // Format :port or IP:Port，when listen is true, http://IP:9080/janusec-admin/ is available
             "listen_https": ":9443",  // Format :port or IP:Port，when listen is true, https://any_application_domain:9443/janusec-admin/ is available
             "portal": "https://gate.janusec.com:9443/janusec-admin/",   // admin portal, used for OAuth callback, if listen is false, remove colon and port number
-            "webssh_enabled": false   // Web SSH Operation permitted when it is true },
+        },
         "database": {                 // PostgreSQL 10/11/12+
             "host": "127.0.0.1",      // PostgreSQL IP Address